Walking & Hiking

 - Walking around Donje Blato field

-- Hiking to Sveti Ilija on Peljesac – accross the water from Korcula.
-Orebic and surrounding area of Viganj and Kuciste has plenty of exciting hiking or walking opportunities up Mount Sveti Ilija which defends the town from prevailing winds from the north.
+- Hiking to Sveti Ilija on Peljesac – across the water from Korcula.
+Orebic and surrounding area of Viganj and Kuciste have plenty of exciting hiking or walking opportunities up Mount Sveti Ilija which defends the town from prevailing winds from the north.
 There are other fascinating hiking trails, one of which reveals a Franciscan Monastery which was built in 1470 on a sheer ridge above the sea.
-The Maritime museum is worthy of exploration with its exhibits of paintings and other historic relics.) + Walking/ Hiking Route: Viganj – Kuciste – Orebic + See photos from Hiking trip on Sveti Ilija Mountain @ Peljesac & also see the video
+The Maritime Museum is worthy of exploration with its exhibits of paintings and other historic relics.) + Walking/ Hiking Route: Viganj – Kuciste – Orebic + See photos and video from Hiking trip on Sveti Ilija Mountain @ Peljesac

-- Walking/hiking Route: Viganj – Žukovac – Bilopolje – Orebic – great half-day, easy walk just accros the channel with fantastic views over Korcula – read more and see photos
+- Walking/hiking Route: Viganj – Žukovac – Bilopolje – Orebic – great half-day, easy walk just across the channel with fantastic views over Korcula – read more and see photos

 - Walking around Lumbarda – several routes for pleasant half day walks around Lumbarda

 - Walking / Hiking Route: Lumbarda – Zrnovo – Korcula – Check Zrnovo pages for more info

 - All posts and pages about walking and hiking

 - more walking and hiking photos – Photo gallery

 Group of walkers

 Accommodation for Walkers/ Hikers:

 The range of accommodation offered in Korcula is wide and varied.
 There is something to suit everyone’s taste and budget.
 List of suitable accommodation for walkers/hikers around Korcula :